-Thanksgiving is upon us in a big way and we’re not all as prepared as we’d like to be.
-Fortunately, there’s no rule stating that you have to toil all day in the kitchen for the benefit of others.
-In fact, this late in the game (you know, day of), you ought to do the opposite.
-The meal will be just about as good and better still, you’ll get to hang out with your guests instead of juggling six courses in a stress-filled kitchen while you’re weird aunt requests more ice to go with her Chardonnay.
+Thanksgiving snuck up on us this year and if you’re not as prepared as you’d like to be, join the club.
+Fortunately, you don’t have to spend all day in the kitchen to get a great meal out of it.
+In fact, this late in the game, you ought to do the opposite.
+The meal will be quick to throw together, slow and low to cook, and better still, you’ll get to hang out with your guests instead of juggling six courses in a stress-filled kitchen while you’re weird aunt requests more ice to go with her Chardonnay.

 Enter the slow cooker, patron saint of the 11th hour.
 With this gadget, you can prep and jumpstart a meal over coffee and preserve the rest of the day for friends and family.
 Plus, it tends to be a forgiving piece of kitchen equipment, meaning that you don’t have to be exacting with your ingredients.
 Start with small additions and add more to taste.

 Here are a few easy-peasy dishes to throw together day-of, whether it’s on the actual holiday itself or later in the long weekend when you can’t even bear the thought of more leftovers.

 Most recipes call for the shoulder when it comes to pulled pork but go with tenderloin.
 The cut will produce better meat and usually less fat.
 Grab some pantry staples like ketchup, good mustard, balsamic vinegar, salt, and honey, and cover the meat in the mix.
 Throw it in the slow cooker on low for five to six hours and get out of the kitchen.
 After, put it on warm as you pull it apart with a fork.
 It does great on a roll as a sandwich or as the main event in a tasty pork taco.
 Sweet and tangy, it’s great with a good old-fashioned lager beer.
 Try this recipe from Delish.

 - 3/4 cup ketchup

 - 1/4 cup apple cider vinegar